flamelily-bluescsi/bluescsi/desktopuk.md

 {% include carousel2.html %}

 This is the Desktop version of the V1 BlueSCSI for UK buyers.
 No soldering is required to use this device.
-This device has been fully tested on a Vintage Mac.
+This device has been fully tested.

 * Version 1.1 PCB
 * Fully tested
-* Works better with Vintage Mac's
+* Works best with SCSI I devices (use V2 for better compatibility)

 ##### £{{page.cart_price}} &nbsp; {{site.icon}}[Add to cart](/cart#{{page.cart_itemid}})